-Probate Fees: Our Probate fees are usually set at a percentage of the estate according to Florida statutes with a minimum fee of \$6,500.
+Probate Fees: Our Probate fees are usually set at a minimum fee or a percentage of the estate according to Florida statutes.
+Activities that would cause a fee increase include dealing with improperly prepared wills, the need to find witnesses or others to prove up wills, conflicts between beneficiaries, difficult to find and deal with beneficiaries and extensive work for improperly titled assets.
 The Florida statutory fee is 3% of the estate for a routine probate.
-Activities that would cause a fee increase include dealing with improperly prepared wills, the need to find witnesses or others to prove up wills, conflicts between beneficiaries, difficult to find and deal with beneficiaries and extensive work for improperly titled assets.
+After our minimum fee of \$7,500 it is highly unusual for our fees to exceed the 3%.